Winter Dinner Menu from La Cuisine Provençale

 - Cored and cut the quince into cubes, leaving the peel on.

-- Add just enough water to cover the quince cubes in a deep saucepan and bring to a boil, let simmer for 20 min or until the quince are soft.
+- Add just enough water to cover the quince cubes in a deep saucepan.
+Bring to a boil, and let simmer for 20 minutes or until the quinces are soft.

-- Drain off excess water and put through a food mill or handheld blender, blending into a soft, smooth consistency.
+- Drain off excess water and put the mixture through a food mill or handheld blender, blending it into a soft, smooth consistency.

-- Add as much white sugar, or a mix of white and brown, to the quince purée - which requires weighing or a good eyeball estimation.
-You want an equal amount of sugar by weight to quince purée.
+- Add as much white sugar as possible, or a mix of white and brown, to the quince purée.
+This requires weighing or a good eyeball estimation.
+You want an equal amount of sugar by weight to the quince purée.

-- Add 1/2 vanilla bean, juice of 1 lemon and lemon zest, crushed seeds of 2 cardamom pods, a cinnamon stick and or 1 clove.
+- Add 1/2 vanilla bean, the juice of 1 lemon and lemon zest, crushed seeds of 2 cardamom pods, a cinnamon stick and/or 1 clove.
 Heat until the mixture thickens and turns slightly red in colour.
-(Note - some quince varieties do remain yellow.)
+(Note: Some quince varieties remain yellow.)

 - Remove the vanilla bean and cinnamon stick.